Tips for Watering Your Wally Eco Vertical Garden Wall Planter

 6. WATERING METHOD

-Water directly into the reservoir of your Wally Eco by swiftly filling it all the way to the top in one pour - then stop and wait for the water to be absorbed by the soil.
+Water directly into the channel of your Wally Eco by swiftly filling it all the way to the top in one pour - then stop and wait for the water to be absorbed by the soil.
 When watered correctly, the soil will absorb the water before reaching the front panel.
 Depending on the plant, that’s all the water your plant should need for 1-2 weeks.
+The water should not sit in the channel - if it does, that's a sure sign that your soil is oversaturated with water!

 7. TESTING SOIL DRYNESS